 - 3. Enter a profiler Set Name.
 This name must be unique among all profile set names. - 4.
 Optionally, enter a Description for this Profiler Set. - 5.
-Leave the ASDD Support box unchecked. - 6.
-Select the Search Expressions tab (it is selected by default). - 7.
-Click the down arrow to the right of Select Search Expression to expand the tree.
-Click the box to the left of each search expression you wish to add to the profile set.
-It is not recommended that All Search Expressions be selected, as there is significant duplication among built-in search expressions.

-- 8. Select the Type Expressions tab. - 9.
-Click the down arrow to the right of Select Type Expression to expand the tree.
+Select the ASDD Support checkbox. - 6.
+Select the Search Expressions tab (it is selected by default). - Click the checkbox to the left of each search expression you wish to add to the profile set.
+It is not recommended that All Search Expressions be selected, as there is significant duplication among built-in search expressions. - 8.
+Select the Type Expressions tab. - 9.
 Click the box to the left of each type of expression you wish to add to the profile set.